Home » Articles » Out and About » Playgrounds & Parks » Marks Oval Playground gets an upgrade and the kids love it!

 Marks Oval Playground gets an upgrade and the kids love it!

-We’ve driven past a few times and didn’t notice the new playground.
-Maybe it’s because this playground looks and feels a little different.
-Built from a wood ‘look-a-like’ structure, it blends into the surroundings and natural landscape much better.
-It was interesting to hear the kids mention this as well.
+This playground looks and feels different from a standard playground in Lake Macquarie.
+Built from a wood ‘look-a-like’ structure, it blends into the surroundings and natural landscape.
+It was interesting to hear the kids comment on its unique character as well, that’s why Marks Oval Playground is worth the visit.

 Getting to Marks Oval Playground

 The playground is located on Floraville Road.
-You can access Floraville Road via the Pacific Highway at Belmont, or Violet Town Road in Tingara Heights.
+You can access Floraville Road via the Pacific Highway at Belmont, or Violet Town Road in Tingira Heights.
 You’ll find off-street parking at the playground, toilets, and a few scattered shelters for tables and benches.
 There’s plenty of room to spread a picnic rug out as well.

 Adjacent to the sports oval, I’m sure this playground will be well used during the soccer season.